-What if I/my daughter needs OB/GYN care?
+What if I/my child needs OB/GYN care?

-You can get OB/GYN services from your doctor.
-You can also pick an OB/GYN specialist to take care of your female health needs.
-An OB/GYN can help with pregnancy care, yearly checkups or if you have female health needs.
-You do not need a referral from a doctor for these services.
+You/your child can get OB/GYN services from your doctor.
+You can also pick an OB/GYN specialist to take care of your/your child's female health needs.
+An OB/GYN can help with pregnancy care, yearly checkups or if you/your child have female health needs.
+You/your child do not need a referral from a doctor for these services.
 Your/your child's OB/GYN and doctor will work together to make sure you get the best care.

-Do I have the right to choose an OB/GYN as my/my daughter's Primary Care Provider (PCP)?
+Do I have the right to choose an OB/GYN as my/my child's Primary Care Provider (PCP)?
 Will I need a referral?

-Superior has some OB/GYN providers that can be your PCP.
+Superior has some OB/GYN providers that can be your/your child's PCP.
 If you need help picking an OB/GYN, call Superior at 1-844-590-4883.

-Superior allows you to pick any OB/GYN, whether that doctor is in the same network as your PCP or not.
-You/your daughter have the right to pick an OB/GYN without a referral from your PCP.
+Superior allows you to pick any OB/GYN, whether that doctor is in the same network as your/your child's PCP or not.
+You/your child have the right to pick an OB/GYN without a referral from your PCP.
 An OB/GYN can give you:

 - One well-woman checkup each year.

-- · Care related to pregnancy.
+- Care related to pregnancy.

 - · Care for any female medical condition.

 - Referral to special doctor within the network.